-International jazz vocalist and recording artist, songwriter, vocal coach, Recording Academy (GRAMMY) recording and voting member, and founder/director of the Palm Beach International Jazz Festival (www.pbijf.org).
-A Detroit, Michigan native who hails from a family of musicians, including a father who played guitar and a mother who played drums.
+International jazz vocalist, recording artist, songwriter, vocal coach, Recording Academy recording/ voting member, and founder/director of the Palm Beach International Jazz Festival (www.pbijf.org) is a Detroit, Michigan native who hails from a family of musicians, including a father who played guitar and a mother who played drums.
 Her CDs, A'LA ELLA! and whY NoT...
 Love, Peace, Joy, Jazz feature music from great composers such as Cole Porter, Duke Ellington, and the Gershwins.
-Yvette’s newly released CD, LOVE IS, is a wonderful compilation of great jazz standards and original songs and music celebrating the works of musical geniuses John Coltrane and Duke Ellington.
+Yvette’s newly released CD, LOVE IS, is a wonderful compilation of great jazz standards and original songs and music to celebrate the works of musical geniuses John Coltrane and Duke Ellington.
 LOVE IS stayed on JAZZWEEK'S charts for over twelve weeks.
 Yvette performs with vocally clean and pure interpretations of the great American Songbook, while emphasizing intonation and storytelling.
 Many of her audience members worldwide have commented that watching Yvette perform is like being in her living room.
 Her vocal styling and texture is often compared to that of Ella Fitzgerald and Billie Holiday.
-In addition to traditional jazz, her repertoire includes gospel, bebop, Latin jazz, classic songs from popular music, and arias of the great composers such as Puccini.
+In addition to jazz standards, her repertoire includes gospel, bebop, Latin jazz, classic songs from popular music, and arias of the great composers such as Puccini.
 She also performs songs in other languages which includes French, Italian, Portuguese, Xhosa, and Spanish.
 After going through extensive treatment and a tedious recovery from a brain tumor in 2012, Yvette’s mission has evolved into not only entertaining her audience, but uplifting, inspiring, and encouraging them as well.